shafayatsaad/food_whisperer/README.md

 Psychological Safety: A non-punitive reporting system for volunteers and drivers.
 This is a professional and comprehensive README.
 To make it "more beautiful" and truly modern, we should use visual hierarchy, cleaner formatting, and strategic placement of your new brand assets.

-I have restructured your content to include the high-resolution logo, the system architecture logic, and the dashboard concepts.

 ## Ethical Frameworks (AILP Integration)
 Equity Score: An algorithm that prioritizes fairness over proximity.